Supervisory cases

 -Automatic translation

-A supervisory case is established when there is a reason to follow up on something that can lead to disciplinary measures.
-The mere fact that a supervisory case is established does not necessarily need to be bad.
+A supervisory case is established when there is a reason to follow up on an issue that could lead to disciplinary measures.
+The mere fact that a supervisory case is established does not necessarily mean it is bad.

-One of the Directorate of Health's main roles is monitoring health services and healthcare practitioners, as well as supervising medicinal product prescriptions.
+One of the Directorate of Health's main roles is to monitor health services and healthcare practitioners, as well as to supervise medicinal product prescriptions.
 The Directorate of Health's investigation of supervisory cases aims to ensure the quality and safety of health services.
 In case of failure to provide such services, an assessment shall be made of whether there is a reason for further follow-up, guidance, or disciplinary action in accordance with Chapters III and IV of the Medical Director of Health and Public Health Act.

-The disciplinary measures against individual healthcare practitioners can include recommendations, reprimands, revocation of licenses (e.g. limited authorisation to prescribe medicinal products), and suspension of licences.
+The disciplinary measures against individual healthcare practitioners can include recommendations, reprimands, revocation of licenses (e.g. limited authorisation to prescribe medicinal products), and suspension of licenses.

 When does a supervisory case begin?